Overgaden Oven Vandet 54–56: 1880 census

-Jens Christian Groth, a pensioner, resided on one of the apartments on the first floor of the side wing with his wife Dorthea Groth (née Skrøder), their two children (aged 10 and 11) and one lodger.
+Jens Christian Groth, a pensioner, resided in one of the apartments on the first floor of the side wing with his wife Dorthea Groth (née Skrøder), their two children (aged 10 and 11) and one lodger.
 Niels Peter Olsen. a master cooper, resided in the other first floor apartment with his wife Vilhelmine Conradine Olsen.
 Vilhelmine Sophie Knudsen and Sigrid Nilsdatter, a 60-year-old nurse and a 24-year-old factory worker, resided on the second floor of the wide wing.
 Carl Vilhelm Lindgren, a cigar manufacturer, resided on the third floor of the side wing with his wife Caroline Vilhelmine Lindgren.

 20th century

-TIn 1904 the ground floor apartment at Overgaden Oven Vamdet 56 was converted into an extra shop.
-The ground floor apartment towards Bådsmandsstræde was at the same time incorporated into the corner shop.A grocery shop was still located at the corner in the 1960s.
+In 1904 the ground floor apartment at Overgaden Oven Vamdet 56 was converted into an extra shop.
+The ground floor apartment towards Bådsmandsstræde was at the same time incorporated into the corner shop.
+A grocery shop was still located at the corner in the 1960s.
 The shop was converted into a residential apartment in connection with a renovations of the building in the 1980s.